-717 - DIGITAL VIDEO EDITING

-Meets 5 Times/Week - .5 Credit - One Semester Grades 9, 10, 11, 12 No Prerequisite
+7171 - DIGITAL VIDEO EDITING I & INTRODUCTION TO TELEVISION Meets 5 Times/Week - .5 Credit - One Semester (1st or 2nd Semester) Grades 9, 10, 11, 12 No Prerequisite

 This course will focus on several aspects of creating digital video segments.
 Students will gain knowledge and experience for the following: using cameras to make different angled shots, editing video footage, applying digital graphics, and integrating audio music, sounds, and voice.
 New technologies in computer software for video editing will be learned.
 Students will use this course to experience projects in making short commercials with still images and video, applying still images to create stop-action videos, research and apply steps in creating an informative video, and learn aspects of modern music videos to recreate their own.